ton-org/game-engines-sdk/README.md

 This can be used for:
 * Watch the wallet state and reflect it on the game UI
 * Restore connection with previously connected user wallet after app reloads

+# What SDK should I use?

+Engine specific features can be included to related SDKs.
+For example, `phaser-sdk` has build-it UI for connecting wallet.
+There is almost no differences between SDKs features right now.

+Start with SDK of related engine if you use one.
+Use `@ton/vanilla-sdk` otherwise.

 # GameFi methods & props
 `GameFi` static methods: